cinardoruk/taletoss/README.md

 ## 📄 License

-The project itself is licensed under AGPLv3
+This project is licensed under the AGPL-3.0-only.

-See `LICENSES/`
+See `LICENSES` directory for full text.

 ## 🧩Assets